Ekott2006/odin-recipes/README.md

 ## About

 This simple webpage was created as part of the foundations course on the Odin Project.
 Upon selecting a recipe link, users can access detailed instructions and a list of ingredients needed to prepare the dish.
+This has been updated